ryanmorr/ryanmorr.github.io/_posts/2013-10-10-determine-html5-element-support-in-javascript.md

 ## Inconsistencies

 Unfortunately, there are [inconsistencies](http://kangax.github.io/jstests/html5_elements_interfaces_test/) with some elements and their associated interfaces.
 Some elements that are actually supported (or at least reported to be), inherit from the `HTMLUnknownElement` interface.
 For example, according to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/time#Browser_compatibility) and [caniuse.com](http://caniuse.com/#feat=html5semantic), the `time` element has been supported in Chrome since version 33.
 Yet its internal `[[Class]]` property points to the `HTMLUnknownElement` interface instead of the `HTMLTimeElement` interface as it should.
-As such, the `datetime` attribute inherent to the `time` element doesn&#8217;t exist:
+As such, the `datetime` attribute inherent to the `time` element doesn't exist:

 <div class="code-block">
   <pre class="prettyprint lang-javascript">